kontez/unicorn/README.md

 * Uppercase and lowercase letters
 * All digits
 * Special characters: `!'(),-.:[]_` and space
 * Escape sequences: Implementation allows for escape sequences starting with `~` (tilde).
-Currently, the only escape sequence implemented is
+Currently, the only escape sequence implemented is:
   * `~R`: Draws a rainbow generated using cosine waves (see `rainbow_appear.py`)